roman-milk/roman-milk.github.io/my-boss-slut.md

+===

- ****** My Boss' Slut Ch.
-07 ****** byE.Z.Riter© "Think about it!
+"Think about it!
 We'll be financially secure in just a few years.
 We can invest all that money for our future, Bobby, yours and mine.
 And the children.
 The children's future, too."

  Becky leaned into me and pushed me on my back.
 She straddled me, resting her pussy on my chest.